fraterrisus/walkthroughs/deathlord/walkthrough-0.md

 Before we start, you need to know that *Deathlord* uses a 3+3 turn-based combat system (see [Combat Basics](#combat-basics)).
 Specifically, this means that only the front three can use weapons to attack, so generally you're going to want three fighters for the front ranks and three casters in the back.
 There are some tweaks to that, though, which we'll talk about in a second.

 Let's start with character races.
 I generally play a part of six Humans.
 Why?
 I find the only good reason to take a demihuman is their ability to `(F)search` for traps and secret doors.
 Searching isn't guaranteed to work, and you may be able to reduce your frustration by carrying a Kobito or Gnome around.
-Or, at least, reduce the number of times you have to hammer 'F' to prove that there's no trap or secret door here.
-But I don't get frustrated by this easily, partially because I play with other people's maps.
+Or, at least, reduce the number of times you have to hammer `(F)` to prove that there's no trap or secret door here.
+But I don't get frustrated by this easily, partially because I play with pre-drawn maps.

 Apart from that, you've got the race-locked missile weapons, the Kobito Hammer – yes, the 'Hammer' is a *missile* weapon, not that it really matters – and the Toshi Bow.
-The Toshi Bow is pretty fearsome (3 attacks at 1-8 plus a nice AC bonus), but I can't see putting a Toshi in the front lines – remember, you can't attack from the back three, even with a missile weapon – with a max of 13 CON and praying for a Toshi Bow to drop while they find secret doors faster than a Human.
+The Toshi Bow is pretty fearsome (3 attacks at 1–8 plus a nice AC bonus), but I can't see putting a Toshi in the front lines – remember, you can't attack from the back three, even with a missile weapon – with a max of 13 CON and praying for a Toshi Bow to drop while they find secret doors faster than a Human.
 Kobitos (19 max CON) make more sense there, but the Hammer isn't quite as compelling for me.

-There's an argument to made for taking a Troll and just waiting a really long time for the random number generator to give you 20 STR *and* 20 CON, but you're gonna be waiting for a long time.
+There's an argument to be made for taking a Troll and just waiting a really long time for the random number generator to give you 20 STR *and* 20 CON, but you're gonna be waiting for a long time.
 Still, the additional +1 HP per level and +1 damage per hit are awfully tempting.
-I can neither confirm nor deny having spent a couple of hours writing a Linux shell script that used screenshots and OCR to auto-roll characters until I got the stats I wanted, but feel free to drop me an email if you want to see the thing.
+I can neither confirm nor deny having spent a couple of hours writing a Linux shell script that used screenshots and OCR to auto-roll characters until I got the stats I wanted, but feel free to [poke around this directory](./chargen.sh) if you want to see the thing.

 One more thing on attribute maximums before we move on: I mentioned magic pools earlier, and the fact that they can be used to increase stats after the start of the game.
 They seem to ignore racial maximums, so you can get a Toshi up to 18 STR and 18 CON, eventually.
 But they also seem to max out at 18, so if you play a Troll that starts with a 17 STR, you will never get them up to 21.